 • Driveway fit: two car lengths, still comfortable on most residential drives

-A 20-yard dumpster is a good fit for several projects in the Lake Charles metro: whole-house decluttering, large flooring jobs, and roof tear-offs.
-This container has a 22-foot length; it features a 4,000-pound rating for your debris.
+A 20-yard dumpster is a good fit for projects in the Lake Charles metro: whole-house declutters and roof tear-offs.
+This container measures 22 feet in length; it features a 4,000-pound rating for your mixed shingles and framing scrap.

-The 20-yard container is the go-to for mid-size projects: it hauls whole-house decluttering piles and a mid-size roof tear-off in one trip.
-A single swap out covers the full week of demo and finish work on site.
+The 20-yard container is the go-to for mid-size jobs.
+It hauls whole-house clutter and a roof tear-off in one trip; a single swap out covers a full week of demo and finish work.

 A matte-black 30-yard roll-off dumpster positioned at a Lake Charles residential addition jobsite, with framing lumber and drywall scraps loaded through the open swinging rear doors.